By MICK ROBERTS ©

 The shop was similar in style to the former Davdison’s Hardware store (now subdivided into shops on the Princes Highway just north of Campbell Street Woonona), only timber, he explained.

-The economical depression during the 1920s in the Illawarra was hard on business for the owners of Richardson and Lewis, and they were forced to sell to a Jewish man by the name of Eisenberg, Mr Wright said.
+The economical depression of the 1930s forced Richardson and Lewis to sell to a Jewish man by the name of Eisenberg, Mr Wright said.

 The store, while run by Eisenberg, sold everything imaginablle, according to Mr Wright.
-It’s noot certain when it closed, but the property was eventually bought by the Pallier family.
+It’s not certain when it closed, but the property was eventually bought by the Pallier family, and part of the site was donated to Wollongong Council as a park.